jobrunr/website/content/en/documentation/background-methods/enqueueing-jobs.md

 <figcaption>Enqueueing background jobs using the JobScheduler bean without a reference to the MyService instance.
 The MyService instance will be resolved using the IoC framework when the background job is started.</figcaption>
 </figure>

+### Enqueueing a job using the JobRequestScheduler and a JobRequest
 <figure>

 ```java